(Illustration: Dan Evans)

-London does not fulfill its annual nitrogen dioxide EU limit value, and has breached it for five years.
-Other major cities—including Leeds, Liverpool, Birmingham, Cardiff, and Edinburgh—also breach NO2 levels.
+London does not fulfil its annual nitrogen dioxide EU limit value, and has breached it for five years.
+Other major cities – including Leeds, Liverpool, Birmingham, Cardiff and Edinburgh – also breach NO2 levels.

-"If you're in your early 20s, you're one of the most vulnerable groups to the effects of toxic air."
+"If you're in your early twenties, you're one of the most vulnerable groups to the effects of toxic air."

 Essentially, the state of London's pollution could make our older years suck.
 As Mudway says, when you get old, you want to be healthy.
 "It's not just about losing a short period of life at the end of life; it's about your quality of life as you age."

-If you're in your early 20s, you're one of the most vulnerable groups to the effects of toxic air.
-Evidence suggests that it can affect the growth of your lungs—which only reach their final capacity at 23 for men and 20 for women.
+If you're in your early twenties, you're one of the most vulnerable groups to the effects of toxic air.
+Evidence suggests that it can affect the growth of your lungs – which only reach their final capacity at 23 for men and 20 for women.
 As lung volume decreases through age, you become more vulnerable to chronic respiratory conditions.

 The dirty air could even have effects on our brains.
 "There may be effects of air pollution on cognitive development in children, and also potentially impacts on degenerative disease in the elderly," says Mudway.